zrmartin71/HTB_Write_Ups/HTB_Sherlock_I-Like-To.md

 ### Answer: 10.255.254.3

-## Task 3: What user agent was used to perform the inital attack?
+## Task 3: What user agent was used to perform the initial attack?

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/04876b35-e606-4d1e-b811-195d6a7c8850)